How to get free ebooks – introduction to Bookbub

 We now take a closer look at a way of getting heavily discounted ebooks to read.

 By the way, you don’t need a physical Kindle to benefit from ebooks.
 You can download a free app that enables you to read ebooks on virtually any device.
-Just google “kindle app” if you need a place to start.
+Just use the search engine of your choice and look for “kindle app” if you need a place to start.

 What is BookBub?